kdave/btrfs-progs/Documentation/Trim.rst

 span of the memory cells and the driver firmware usually tries to optimize for that.
 The trim operation issued by user provides hints about what data are unused and allow to reclaim the memory cells.
-On thin-provisioned or emulated this is could simply free the space.
+On thin-provisioned or emulated this could simply free the space.

 There are three main uses of trim that BTRFS supports: